vgacentrifuge/pcb/README.md

 We can use ADCs with more bit depth than this, and then ignore the least significant bits.
 When configuring the gain on the ADC, I2C is used, which should be the MCU's task (right??
 TODO).

+The video ADC we looked at is the 3 channel x 10bit TI [TVP7002PZPR](https://no.mouser.com/ProductDetail/Texas-Instruments/TVP7002PZPR?qs=0OHPnBYoB%2FnBqXV%2Fq5aVXw%3D%3D)

 ##### ADC support components
 It seems people expect the cable to be 75 Ohms,